SergioETrillo/I-know-what-you-will-do-this-summer/README.md

 (Idea from [Ollie Haydon-Mulligan](https://github.com/ollieh-m))

 ## Project description
 I know what you'll do this summer is a single page application made in Angular.
-The user has an option to select its type of ideal holiday, and the app suggests interesting locations to visit.
+The user has an option to select its type of ideal holiday based on a number of holiday categories, and the app suggests interesting locations to visit.
 Also, the user is able to search for any type of activities and resources due to the integration with the Yelp API.
-Weather temperature is also provided.
+Finally when the user types a location, they automatically get the tempeture and current weather forecast.

 ## Deployed project
 Project is [deployed in Heroku](https://holiday-planner.herokuapp.com)